Emergency Exits Were Locked In Building Where 25 People Died From Fire, Officials Say

 "We found many emergency exit points of the FR Tower were just eyewash," Saleh Uddin, assistant director of fire service and civil defense, tells The Daily Star.
 "No demonstration on how to use emergency exit points of the building was held ever, and those were kept locked on different floors.
 As a result, the trapped people could not come out of the building using the emergency exits."

-Of those who died, Uddin said, about a fifth of them died from falls, as they either jumped to their deaths or fell while trying to climb to safety.
+Of the fatalities, Uddin said, about a fifth were from falls, as people either jumped to their deaths or fell while trying to climb to safety.

 The FR Tower fire comes one month after another large fire killed at least 70 people in a different district of Dhaka.
 Horrific fires have become a tragic recurring theme in Bangladesh, with lax safety rules and substandard construction often taking a large part of the blame.
 In 2012, a fire at a garment factory killed 112 workers, setting off an uproar and triggering homicide charges against the factory's owners.

-The large fire in Banani Thursday set off a panic inside the building; outside, it also drew a massive crowd of people who could only look on in horror as fire rescue teams struggled to save people using ladder trucks and helicopters.
+The large fire in Banani Thursday set off a panic inside the building; outside, it also drew a massive crowd of people who could only look on in horror as fire rescue teams using ladder trucks and helicopters struggled to save people.

 After growing increasingly desperate, some of those inside tried to scramble down cables on the side of the building.
-Others yelled out the windows for help, or used social media to plead with fire fighters to reach them.
+Others yelled out the windows for help, or used social media to plead with firefighters to reach them.

 After visiting the fire-ravaged building on Friday, Public Works and Housing Minister Rezaul Karim told reporters, "I believe that the incident was down to negligence.
 This wasn't an accident, it's murder."